FEMessage/nuxt-jest-puppeteer/README.md

 # Nuxt Puppeteer Jest

-*This plugin was made while using Nuxt-Jest-Puppeteer, I made it compatible to Nuxt2, and made puppeteer custom configuration possible*
+*This plugin was made while some error come up using Nuxt-Jest-Puppeteer within Nuxt2 proj, I made it compatible to Nuxt2, and made puppeteer custom configuration possible*

+thanks for Studbits :)

 *This plugin was made while working on testing for [studbits.com](https://studbits.com/).
 We hope you find it useful!*